 Myopia is caused by eye shape.
 When an eye is perfectly round, light reflects directly onto the retina for clear vision.
 However, when the eye is longer or has a mismatched corneal curve, the light focuses in front of the retina and vision is blurry.

-Children who need major vision correction early in life are more likely to develop serious eye problems like cataracts, glaucoma, and detached retina as an adult, and myopia control may also help prevent these issues.
+Children who need major vision correction early in life are more likely to develop serious eye problems like cataracts, glaucoma, and detached retina as an adult, and myopia management may also help prevent these issues.